-How to prep a site before offering mobile CT, PETPosted on: 08.17.17
+How to prep a site before offering mobile CT, PETPosted on: 08.17.17 by Digirad

 Whether it’s used while you upgrade and remodel, to accommodate increased volume, or for disaster recovery, a mobile CT or PET/CT unit might be the ideal solution either on a short-term or long-term basis.
 Independent of the mobile imaging provider you choose, there is some lead-time needed to prepare your facility for the service from a regulatory standpoint as well as from a site planning position.

 Adding a mobile CT unit to your facility requires the x-ray tube to be registered with the state and an annual evaluation performed by a licensed physicist.
 Some states also require initial acceptance testing be performed by a licensed in-state physicist.
 Ideally, the mobile provider’s Radiation Safety Officer will coordinate this service.
 The process could take anywhere from 2 weeks to 3 months, depending upon the state.

 In the case of a PET/CT unit, if the mobile company does not currently hold a radioactive materials license in a particular state, a new application must be submitted.
 While the approval process can take between three and six months, in many states, the company also has the ability to work under reciprocity for a temporary time period until the new application is approved.

 When a current radioactive materials license is already in place, only an amendment to include the additional location address and authorized user is needed.
 An amendment can take one to three months, depending upon the state.
 As with a dedicated CT unit, the PET/CT x-ray tube must be registered with the state, and an annual physicist evaluation will be performed on both the CT and the PET portion of the scanner.

 A memorandum of understanding must also be signed by both the facility and the PET/CT provider.
 This document outlines the responsibilities of each party and as evidenced by their signatures, their agreement to the assignments.
 It is required in all states.